zethra/rush/README.md

 - [ ] Reduce need for clone() and work on proper ownership
 - [ ] Format code in a uniform way
 - [ ] Reduce let bindings

-Probably more.
-Will add as ideas come to mind.
+- [ ] Get rid of unsafe or make super safe
+	- [ ] Make sure char conversions work properly

+Note: Terminal Key bindings require unsafe for now in order to work properly.
+Until Rust implements getchar and getch in it's library this will not be able to be done.

 ###Rust Version
-Currently using 1.2 Nightly due to need of unstable features.
+Currently using 1.3 Nightly due to need of unstable features.
 Has not been tested with any other version.

 ###Config File